Let’s start with the basics.

 It Helps You Put Your Idea to the Test

-Having a half-baked recipe is not enough to add the new cookie to your menu.
+A half-baked recipe is not enough to add a new cookie to your menu.
 The same goes for your startup idea.

 You need to put your idea to the test and see how feasible it is before you start planning a product launch party.
 Many ideas with merit have failed to evolve because they did not go through a constructive iteration process.